safarahman9/cyber-sidekick/extension/README.md

 2. Turn on **Developer mode** (top-right toggle)
 3. Click **Load unpacked**
 4. Select this `extension` folder
-5. The Cyber Sidekick icon appears in your toolbar, click it to open the popup
+5. The Cyber Sidekick icon appears in your toolbar — click it to open the popup

 **Firefox:**
 1. Go to `about:debugging#/runtime/this-firefox`